Academy of

 Application and Fees

-FELLOWSHIP AWARD CEREMONYM
+FELLOWSHIP AWARD CEREMONY

 With the successful completion of the oral examination, a dentist receives the Fellowship of the ACDI.
 The recognition ceremony and presentation of the award will be held at the next annual scientific session.